POLICE CRACK 1981 COLD CASE MURDER WITH DNA COLLECTED FROM VANILLA COKE CAN

-A nearly 40-year-old murder cold case has now been solved, all thanks to DNA collected from a Vanilla Coca-Cola can the suspect threw away.
+A murder cold case was solved thanks to DNA collected from a Vanilla Coca-Cola can the suspect threw away.

 Sylvia Quayle was found murdered on Aug.
-4, 1981, in Colorado.
-On Thursday, officials announced they arrested the man they say killed her.
+4, 1981, in Colorado, but it would take decades before officials announced they arrested the man who killed her.

-“I’m proud to be able to Sylvia’s sister and brother and law that the men and women of our department have anticipated the opportunity to make this announcement for almost 40 years,” Cherry Hill Village police Chief Michelle Tovrea said a news conference announcing the arrest, which was streamed online.
+“I’m proud to be able to Sylvia’s sister and brother and law that the men and women of our department have anticipated the opportunity to make this announcement for almost 40 years,” Cherry Hill Village police Chief Michelle Tovrea said in February 2021 at a news conference announcing the arrest, which was streamed online.

 Tovrea said Quayle’s family was very grateful that the case was never forgotten.